-Describe evolution projects of the ex in the short and medium term. isting offer regarding technology, functions and security planned 7.2 Operational organisation for the offer precising in particular arrangement. f the information on accounts services and of payment initiation is for access to information on accounts with associated security isses (including to the group's entities) and those shared with other am can be added if necessary.
-Participants Roles Describe changes and/or organisat under review or planned in the shor tional projects launched or conducted during the financial year t- and medium-term.
+Describe evolution projects planned regarding technology, functions and I in the short and medium term pertaining to the existing offer security.
+7.2 Operational organisation of t the offer precising in particular the arrange associated security measures as well a or account information services and payment initiation services ements for access to information on accounts along with the as outsourced processes (including those outsourced to the group's institutions.
+An organisational diagram can be added if necessary.
+Participants Roles Describe changes and/or organisate under review or planned in the short ional projects launched or conducted during the financial year t- and medium-term.
 7.3.
-Description of protection r measures of sensitive payment data Describe measures in place to ensur re the confidentiality and integrity of sensitive payment data.
+Description of protection n neasures for sensitive payment data Describe maggures in place to ensur re the confidentiality and integrity of sensitive payment data.
+Describe measures in place to ensur e the confidentiality and integrity of sensitive payment data.

-II - Presentation of the results of the periodic control in the scope of non-cash means of payment and access to accounts
+II - Presentation of the results of periodic control in the scope of non-cash means of payment and access to accounts

-Describe the results of periodic control missions carried out over the year under review in the scope of non-cash means of payment (including inter general inspections missions carried out on providers of outsourced core services).
+Describe the results of periodic control missions carried out over the year under review in the scope of non-cash means of payment (including inter general inspections missions carried out on the providers of outsourced core services).

-Mission statement Scope and goals of the mission Main observations and recommendations in terms of security of non-cash means of payment and date of completion
+Mission statement Scope and goals of the mission Main observations and recommendations in terms of security for non-cash means of payment and implementation deadline

-III - ASSESSMENT OF THE COMPLIANCE WITH RECOMMENDATIONS OF EXTERNAL ENTITIES IN TERMS OF SECURITY OF NON-CASH MEANS OF PAYMENT AND SECURITY OF ACCOUNT ACCESSES
+III - ASSESSMENT OF THE COMPLIANCE WITH THE RECOMMENDATIONS OF EXTERNAL ENTITIES IN TERMS OF THE SECURITY OF NON-CASH MEANS OF PAYMENT AND ACCOUNT ACCESS

 Answer of the institution Recommendation statement Issuing entities Compliance assessment (yes / partial / no / N.C.)
-Comments about the assessment (in case of non-compliance or partial compliance) Prevention measures of specific risks Immediate issuing procedures for cards in agency or outlets ("Instant issuing") are subject to a risk assessment in order to permanently adjust their level of security.
-OSCP For payments via mobile phones and contactless payment cards, a risk assessment is conducted before any large-scale deployment, in order to ensure the same global security level as for proximity transactions and payments on machines.
-OSCP In the case where biometrics is used as an identification factor, the payment service provider conducted a risk analysis so that the protection level of implemented solutions is at least equivalent to the one provided by techniques already in place (confidential number and smart card for proximity payments, and a one-time use number for remote payments).
-OSCP PCI security measures are adopted and implemented for all processes of acceptation and acquisition of payment cards.
-OSCP m-POS solutions commercialised by the institution shall respect requirements applicable to classic terminals and rely on communication protocols between the different components of the solution which limit to the bare necessary the ability of access of the mobile machine to transaction data.
-OSMP
+Comments about the assessment (in case of non-compliance or partial compliance) Prevention measures of specific risks • Immediate issuing procedures for cards in branches or outlets ("Instant issuing") are subject to a risk assessment in order to continuously adjust their level of security.
+OSCP 13 For payments via mobile phones and contactless payment cards, a risk assessment is conducted before any large-scale deployment, in order to ensure the same global security level as for proximity transactions and payments on machines.
+OSCP In the case where biometrics are used as an identification factor, the payment service provider conducted a risk analysis so that the protection level of implemented solutions is at least equivalent to the one provided by techniques already in place (confidential number and smart card for proximity payments, and a one-time use number for remote payments).
+OSCP PCI security measures are adopted and implemented for all processes relating to the acceptance and acquisition of payment cards.
+OSCP m-POS solutions commercialised by the institution shall comply with the requirements applicable to classic terminals and rely on communication protocols between the different components of the solution which limit to the strict minimum the ability to access transaction data through the terminal.
+OSMP 14

-&lt;sup>12 Observatoire de la sécurité des cartes de paiement, the French Banking Card Observatory
+13 Observatoire de la sécurité des cartes de paiement, the French Banking Card Observatory

-&lt;sup>13 Observatoire de la sécurité des moyens de paiement, the French Banking Means of Payment Observatory
+14 Observatoire de la sécurité des moyens de paiement, the French Banking Means of Payment Observatory